1jour1vin

 Wine noted (guide 2026) 1*Star (Very successful wine)

-70% Merlot in the château's second wine, opening with cherry, white pepper, and roasted notes.
-A hint of menthol and lovely freshness lighten the consistent palate, with beautiful roundness edged by tannins that are still a tad grippy.
+The château’s second wine is 70% Merlot, with aromas of cherry, white pepper, and roasted notes.
+A hint of menthol and lovely freshness lighten the full-bodied palate, which is beautifully rounded with tannins that are still just a touch firm.
 A little aging will soften them.
-2027-2032
+2027–2032

 About the estate:

 In the 17th century, it was a noble estate belonging to a Basque family, the Sossiandos.
-Confiscated during the Revolution, it had several owners.
+Confiscated during the Revolution, it passed through the hands of several owners.
 At the end of the last century, Jean Gautreau recognized its potential.
-A broker at Miailhe, he set up his own company in the late 1950s to sell wines in the Benelux countries.
-A client asked him to find a property with good terroir.
-He discovered Sociando-Mallet: overlooking the estuary, a superb gravelly hilltop on clay subsoil.
-When the client did not follow through, he bought it for himself in 1969, restructured it, expanded it (originally 5 hectares, now 82), and built a winery.
-Although unclassified, it is one of the most important wines in the appellation, now run by Sylvie, daughter of Jean Gautreau, who died in 2019.
+A wine broker at Miailhe, he founded his own company in the late 1950s to sell wines in the Benelux countries.
+A client commissioned him to find an estate with excellent terroir.
+He discovered Sociando-Mallet: overlooking the estuary, a superb hill of gravel on a clay subsoil.
+Since the client did not follow through, he purchased it for himself in 1969, restructured it, expanded it (originally 5 ha, now 82), and built a winery.
+Although unclassified, it is one of the appellation’s leading estates, now run by Sylvie, the daughter of Jean Gautreau, who passed away in 2019.

 Robert Parker - Wine Advocate